-B37.
-Where a student has failed a unit and has both capped and uncapped reassessments within that unit, the unit mark will not be capped if the marks from the uncapped reassessments, combined with the marks from the original attempts, gives a weighted average greater than 50%.
+B56.
+Where a student has failed a unit and has both capped and uncapped reassessments within that unit, the unit mark will not be capped if the marks from the uncapped reassessments combined with the marks from the original attempts gives a weighted average greater than 40% at levels 3-6 and 50% at level 7.